crashlytics/crashlytics-services/README.md

 # Contributing #

-Feel free to directly submit PRs that fix bugs or security improvements to existing PRs.
+Feel free to directly submit PRs that fix bugs or security improvements to existing integrations.
 If you want to add a feature or introduce a new service integration, ping us at support(at)fabric(dot)io!

 See [CONTRIBUTING.md](https://github.com/crashlytics/crashlytics-services/blob/master/CONTRIBUTING.md)